This article is…

 When I first saw the animated video, I couldn’t help but notice that the jewelry cracked and the texture of the hair was unique.

-Speaking of "human-like" and "non-human-like", the giant of "Attack on Titan" are also a case in point.
-The unnatural appearance of those Titans is eye-catching - they're kind of creepy and scary.
+Speaking of “human-like” and “non-human-like”, the giant of “Attack on Titan” is also a case in point.
+The unnatural appearance of those Titans is eye-catching – they’re kind of creepy and scary.

 And, well, unnatural like this can be an element that attracts people.